slysherz/vscode-comment-box/README.md

 # Comment Box for Visual Studio Code

-This VS Code extension creates highly configurable commands that transform any piece of text into a pretty comment box.
+This VS Code extension creates highly configurable commands that transform any piece of text into a pretty comment box, or remove and update existing comment boxes.

 ## Examples: